OTRF/OSSEM/common_information_model/README.md

 # Common Information Model

 The common information model facilitates the normalization of data sets by providing a standard way to parse security event logs.
-It is organized by specific entities associated with event logs defined by [data dictionaries](https://github.com/Cyb3rWard0g/OSSEM/blob/master/data_dictionaries)
+It is organized by specific entities associated with event logs and defined in more details by [data dictionaries](https://github.com/Cyb3rWard0g/OSSEM/blob/master/data_dictionaries)

 ## Entities Defined